-- A better strategy might be to introduce yourself to your neighbours when you arrive and let them know you have a small being who can churn out decibels in the early hours of the morning like they wouldn’t believe!
-Offer to provide them with earplugs and invite them round for tea or coffee when they get up in the morning.
+- A better strategy might be to introduce yourself to your neighbours when you arrive and let them know you have a small being who can churn out decibels in the early hours of the morning like they wouldn’t believe.
+You can also offer to provide them with earplugs and invite them round for tea or coffee when they get up in the morning.
 Baby friendly holidays become much more possible with the co-operation of your neighbours and many of them have been there themselves.

 - Alternatively, before booking a holiday caravan ask the owner or park operator if they have a one that is isolated from other caravans.
 In this way, there is less possibility of disturbing the neighbours at all.

 Useful tips for baby friendly holidays

 Secure everything that could potentially fall down if your baby is at the age where they are starting to walk.
 As they grip onto things to support anything that topples down can be dangerous.

 Invest in some cable ties to keep the cupboards from opening.
-Babies and the contents of some cupboards don’t mix!
+Babies and the contents of cupboards don’t mix!

 Always bring a baby gate with you to prevent your baby from falling out of the caravan, since the door will possibly be open more than you would keep a door open at home.